-Duplicate files and copy paths from the Side Bar in Sublime Text 3
+Duplicate, copy, move or compare files and folders, copy paths and filenames, all from the Side Bar in Sublime Text

-Some useful tools to add to your sidebar context menu:
+Some useful tools to add to your sidebar and tab context menu's:

 - Copy Filename